-- The internal control framework comprises a range of policies and procedures to ensure sound management of the Councils operation and delivery of services. - Internal Audit undertakes reviews of systems that comprise the internal control and governance framework, it provides assurance and where necessary makes recommendations for improvement.
+• The internal control framework comprises a range of policies and procedures to ensure sound management of the Councils operation and delivery of services.

 Core Principle F Managing risks, performance and data through robust internal control and strong public financial management.